scds/text-analysis-2/tuning.md

 nlp = spacy.load('en_core_web_trf')
 ```

-After importing SpaCy and instructing the NLP pipeline to use the *en_core_web_trf* language model, we will now invoke the entity ruler component:
+3. After importing SpaCy and instructing the NLP pipeline to use the *en_core_web_trf* language model, we will now invoke the entity ruler component:

 ```
 # Add the EntityRuler component to the pipeline
 ruler = nlp.add_pipe("entity_ruler")
 ```

-Next, we will create a rule to ask SpaCy to annotate a pattern of characters with an entity type label.
+4. Next, we will create a rule to ask SpaCy to annotate a certain pattern of characters with an entity type label.
 In the visualization of the "wollstonecraft.txt" document, you likely noticed some missed entities.
 For example, "the Earl of Kingston" is not labelled as a person, or even as a place.

 ![](assets/img/ruler-before.png)

 For further practice, we will also annotate "Continent" with the location entity type.
-SpaCy's *EntityRuler* component will accept strings ("Kingston") and tokens ("LOWER": "continent") as patterns.
+SpaCy's *EntityRuler* component accepts strings ("Kingston") and tokens ("LOWER": "continent") as patterns.

 ```
 # Specify named entities to recognize